 Above and Below: The nut is covered by a very thick husk that matures to a dark-brown to blackish color (2nd photo above).
 The husk splits along 4 lines.
 The nut inside is lightly flattened, angled, whitish to light brown.

 Notes: Shagbark Hickory is not indigenous to the Garden.
 Eloise Butler first planted it on April 29, 1911 with 4 young plants from Strands Nursery in Taylor's Falls, MN.
-Garden Curator Susan Wilkins added additional plants in 2008.
+Others were added in 1915.
+Garden Curator Susan Wilkins added additional plants in 2008 and 2010.
 The tree is found in North America in the eastern half, from the central plains on the west then east to the coast, except Florida, in the US and in Canada it is known in Ontario, Quebec and P E Island.
 Within Minnesota, it is found in only 7 counties, all in the SE tip of the state.
 This is much less prevalent than the Bitternut Hickory, C. cordiformis.
 C. cordiformis and C. ovata are the only two species of Carya native to Minnesota.

-Uses: Shagbark Hickory wood is hard, tough and resilient.
+Uses: Shagbark Hickory wood is heavy, hard, tough and resilient.
+On the Janka Hardness Scale hickory rates 1820 compared to Red Oak at 1290 or Hard Maple at 1450.
 The inner heartwood is close grained and was long used to make wooden wheels and spokes.
 It currently is used in furniture, flooring, tool handles and sporting goods.
 It imparts a hickory taste to foods when smoked with this wood.
 The nuts are highly prized by wildlife.